Hidden-Immortals/DefendCLI/README.md

     * Users can choose to:
         1. Manually upload the generated `InfoPath.json` file to a GPT tool that supports file inputs (e.g., GPT-4o).
         2. Use their own OpenAI API keys to write custom scripts or modify the DEFENDCLI code to call the GPT API for analysis.

----

-Hope this more detailed and structured README is helpful!